AndresRicoM/axol/README.md

 - Upload sketch
 - Reset device.
 Toggle switch to opposite position and presss the reset button.

+<h1>Querying Data</h1>
+All system data can be queried through available [API calls](https://github.com/AndresRicoM/axol/wiki/API-Documentation).
+The calls allow you to get information on network status as well as to access all data for all registered sensors.
+You will need to firstly register a HomeHub as your HomeHub's Mac Add will act as your key to access all of your systems data.

 <h1>Device Registration</h1>

 Each device needs to be individually registered.
 You can register all devices [here](http://blindspot.media.mit.edu/homehubweb/registration.html).